-Suzanne Choo is Assistant Dean, Teacher Leadership at the Office of Teacher Education and Assistant Professor in the English Language and Literature Academic Group at the National Institute of Education, Nanyang Technological University, Singapore.
+Suzanne Choo is Assistant Dean, Teacher Leadership at the Office of Teacher Education and Associate Professor in the English Language and Literature Academic Group at the National Institute of Education, Nanyang Technological University, Singapore.

 Her research has been published in various peer-reviewed journals such as Harvard Educational Review, Research in the Teaching of English, Asia Pacific Journal of Education, Curriculum Inquiry, Discourse: Studies in the Cultural Politics of Education, English Journal, Journal of Aesthetic Education, Journal of Curriculum Studies among others.
 She co-published the book Reel World Learning: Integrating Media in the English Classroom.
 She has written numerous books on literary analysis that are used widely in Singapore schools as well as edited a short story anthology titled Cross-Worlds: Short stories on global themes (Marshall Cavendish, 2015).
 In 2016, she was awarded the Excellence in Teaching Commendation award by the National Institute of Education.